 Section 4.
 Appendix A - "Definitions," of the Land Development Regulations of the Code of Ordinances of the City of Delray Beach, Florida, is hereby amended as follows:

 ARTIFICIAL TURF OR SYNTHETIC GRASS.
-An artificial grass mat manufactured with man-made materials such as polypropylene, polyethylene, and/or other materials, which is used to replicate the appearance of natural grass.
+An artificial grass mat manufactured with natural materials or man-made materials such as polypropylene, polyethylene, and/or other materials, which is intended to replicate the appearance of natural grass.